coding-panda/panda-pods-repeater-field/README.txt

 * debug: fixed the problem for pods->delete()
 * add: now Admin Table Columns can be used for labels

+= 1.3.5 - 18th November 2018 =
+* debug: fixed the problem when the order field was changed, the pandarf_items_fn function didn't respond to it
+* debug: fixed a typo

+= 1.3.6 - 19th November 2018 =
+* debug: fixed the problem when the order field was empty, it loaded data descendingly
+* change: adjusted some icons' padding and margin

 == Upgrade Notice ==

 = 1.0.6 =